 Guide dogs are welcome at Trafalgar Studios.
 Guide dogs are allowed in the auditorium, as long as they do not obstruct an aisle.
 Staff will be happy to take care of guide dogs during the performance if required.
-If you are bringing are dog, please could you let the theatre know if you have not already done so.
-Please call the Access bookings line on 0844 871 7677.
+If you are bringing your dog, please could you let the theatre know if you have not already done so.

 You can call the Access Booking line on 0800 912 6971 or e-mail them: firstname.lastname@example.org.
 If you have further questions about the venue please email Martin Scorer, Theatre Manager on TrafalgarManagement@trafalgarentertainment.com or call them on 0207 321 5400

 To contact VocalEyes, call us on 020 7375 1043.
 You can receive a copy of the free Vocaleyes Newsletter with full details on all our work by calling us or by following the links on the Vocaleyes accessible website.
 The Newsletter is available in print, Braille, on CD or via e-mail.
 The website address is vocaleyes.co.uk.

 VocalEyes is a charity funded by Arts Council England.